Photoshop vs AI object removers: 9 tools compared

-The six tools reviewed
+The nine tools reviewed

 BOARD

-BOARD uses object detection to identify everything in the scene as a clickable element.
+One-click removalBOARD uses object detection to identify everything in the scene as a clickable element.
 You click the object you want removed; the software handles the rest.
 There is no brush to paint, no selection to draw.
 This makes it the fastest option for straightforward removals where the object is clearly distinct from what surrounds it.

 Where it is weaker: complex scenes where the object overlaps significantly with something you want to keep, or very low-resolution images.
 The automatic detection occasionally misses small or partially obscured objects.
 Five free removals, no account required.